-Allysa has had this coconut layer cake recipe in her cookbook for years.
+Allysa has had this coconut layer cake recipe for years.
 It’s originally from a woman named Kathy who lives in the Midwest.
 It’s a wonderful cake and has become one of the all-time favorites among customers at the Magnolia Bakery.
-This cake is best served the day it is filled and frosted.—David Leite
+This cake is best served the day it’s filled and frosted.–David Leite

 Coconut Layer Cake Recipe